When we see a human behavior as a “sign of something else” we begin magnifying it.

 A disorder is unique to its system and though we can speak of some generalities that may apply to it, these generalities exist at a different level from the disorder itself and cannot provide a cure.

 To cure a disorder the disorder must be experienced as it is happening by the sufferer.
 If too much of the disorder is revealed at once or the sufferer is simply confronted with its classification, more harm than good may result.
-If small bits of the disorder are revealed over a longish period of time, however, the sufferer will much more easily be able to correct the disorder.
+If small bits of the disorder are revealed over a longish period of time, however, the sufferer will be much more likely to gain beneficial insight into the disorder.

 In my view, all people everywhere are deeply disordered and thus all people everywhere would benefit from FIML practice.
 People who may not benefit from FIML include, among others, those who cannot self-observe, who are severely alcoholic, whose disorder prohibits self-analysis (narcissism, for example) and, sadly, those who cannot find an honest partner.